jeffcarp/talks/README.md

 </body>
 ```

-Your Angular app doesn't have to be the entire page, it can live just on your sidebar, for instance. `<aside ng-app></aside>`.
+However it doesn't have to live in `<body>`, it can just live on your sidebar, for instance. `<aside ng-app></aside>`.
 Angular will not touch the DOM outside of the element on which you declared `ng-app`.

 ### The Angular way of thinking

-Let's take a step back and look at the first directive we used: `ng-app`
+Let's take a step back and look at our first directive: `ng-app`

-Angular is centered around **directives**.
+Angular is centered around **directives**, which are functionality resembling a 'superset' of HTML.

-Not only does Angular utilize this 'superset' of HTML, it also replaces some existing HTML elements, for example, `<form>` is an Angular directive.

 Directives come in 4 forms:

 ```html
 <!-- Elements -->